marloncarvalho/datamapper-money/README.md

 # datamapper-money

-DataMapper-enabled use of 'money' rubygem.
+Adds a 'money' instance method to DataMapper-based models, for creating properties powered by the 'money' rubygem.

 ## Installation